 "Participants have already started connecting not only on issues but also on experiences.
 People have come together from different legal systems and different regions of the world to discuss strategic litigation.
-It allows everybody not only to refresh his or her mind about the work but also gives them a lot of ideas on how to do the work in the future."
+It allows everybody not only to refresh his or her mind about the work but also gives them a lot of ideas on how to collaborate on their work in the future."

 In view of the new Centre for Fundamental Rights which is soon to open at the Hertie School, the school strongly supports the Open Society Justice Initiative's mandate to provide international human rights defenders with a platform to create a network among practitioners and scholars around the globe in the field of human rights.

 To mark the occasion of the summer school, Başak Çali, founding Director of the Center for Fundamental Rights and Professor of International Law at the Hertie School, hosted a panel discussion on the future of human rights in strategic litigation.
 Together with James A. Goldston, Executive Director of the Open Society Justice Initiative and Wolfgang Kaleck, Founder and Secretary General of the European Center for Constitutional and Human Rights (ECCHR), Çali reflected on current and future challenges in the field of human rights and discussed the strengths and pitfalls of strategic litigation as an approach to promoting social justice.